lanmalkieri/terragit/README.md

 ## Terragit
-This is a lambda function designed around reading a version.txt file from a terraform repo (or any repo really) and when a commit hits master, tagging that commit with whatever is in version.txt
+This is a lambda function designed around reading a version.txt file from a terraform repo (or any repo really) and when a commit hits master, tagging that commit with whatever is in version.txt.
+This was designed for my use for Terraform Modules tagging, but it could really work for whatever.

 #### Required Lambda Environment Variables
 - git_token: Git API Token